scottchiefbaker/SmokeRand/README.md

 purpose PRNG.
 However different tests have different impact on the PRNG quality:

 1. Frequency tests failure: the PRNG is either broken or seriously flawed.
-2. Hamming weights based DC6 tests: short-term correlations in bits distribution.
+2. Hamming weights based tests: short-term correlations in bits distribution.
-   Local deviations from uniform distribution are possible.
+   Local deviations from the uniform distribution are possible.
 3. Gap test failure: the PRNG output has regularities that may disrupt Monte-Carlo simulations (similar to Ising 2D model case).
 4. Birthday spacings and CollisionOver test failure: the PRNG output shows a